-Cot death, also known as sudden infant death syndrome, claims less than 50 infants a year in Scotland.
+Cot death, also known as sudden unexplained death in infancy, claims less than 40 infants a year in Scotland.
 It’s rare, and we don’t yet know what causes it.

 We do know, however, that there are ways of reducing the risks:

 - always place your baby on her back to sleep

 - keep your baby away from cigarette smoke – and remember that it can linger on clothes too

 - don’t let anyone smoke in a room where your baby is going to sleep

 - don’t fall asleep with a small baby in bed or on a sofa or armchair

 - place your baby with her feet at the foot of her cot so she can’t wriggle underneath her blankets

 - make sure your baby doesn’t get too hot or cold.
 Check her temperature by feeling her stomach or the back of her neck – don’t go by her hands and feet as they will often feel cold.